xiaoyang-sde/knowledge-base/docs/data-structures/10-subtype-polymorphism.md

 }
 ```

-The problem is that the `Dog` object can't work with the `>` operater.
+The problem is that the `Dog` object can't work with the `>` operator.
 To fix this problem, we may change the function slightly.

 ```java
 public static Dog maxDog(Dog[] dogs) {